wharfkit/docs/wharf/UserInterface.md

 addTranslations: (translations: LocaleDefinitions) => void
 ```

-The final responsibility of the `UserInterface` in regards to translations is the ability for Wharf or a plugin to be able to dynamically add translation strings into the user interface.
+The final translation responsibility of the `UserInterface` is the ability for Wharf or a plugin to be able to dynamically add translation strings into the user interface.

 The [WebRenderer](#) again serves as [an example of how this can be done](https://github.com/wharfkit/web-renderer/blob/06cddd54ec78d8110747d4e5d67989a8cd1dce8f/src/index.ts#L252-L254).